JBoss.orgCommunity Documentation

 Workaround to use Planner on Android:

-file in your Android project to exclude
+Add a dependency to the build.gradle file in your Android project to exclude

-and xmlpull
+org.drools and xmlpull dependencies:

 dependencies {